 This paper is structured as follows.
 The next section reviews basic notions of logic and functional logic programming.
 Section 3 presents a simple embedding of logic into functional logic programs, which is extended in Sect.
 4 and 5 by considering functional dependencies.
 Section 6 discusses the inference of such dependencies and Sect.
 7 adds some extensions.
 This final transformation is implemented in a tool sketched in Sect.
 8. We evaluate our transformation in Sect.
 9 before we conclude.
-The appendix contains the proofs of the theorems.
+Due to lack of space, some details and proofs are omitted.
+They are available in a longer version of this paper.1